Shegaw-Nigusie/shegaw2/README.md

-- 👋 Hi, I’m @shegaw2
+- 👋 Hi, I’m @Shegaw Nigusie
 - 👀 I’m interested in  programming
-- 🌱 I’m currently learning  c programming in alx
+- 🌱 I’m currently learning  c programming in alx  Ethiopia
 - 💞️ I’m looking to collaborate on given assignment
 - 📫 How to reach me achive the goal of the program

 <!---